gaxler/gaxler/rs-lox/README.md

 # Crafting Thoughts & TILs
 Following [Crafting Interpreters](https://craftinginterpreters.com/) in Rust.
 This is nice, I have to rethink how I implement everything, since original is in C and Rust provide much more convenience on one hand and challenges with the safety constraints.
 This is great both for understanding Rust and how to craft interpreters.

-At first I aim to just make the thing run to spec.
+At first I aim to make the thing run to spec.
 Later on will try to optimize some parts of it.
+## Aug 16, 2022
+* There is no reason to try and mix &str and String when I plan eventually to refactor the way I handle identifiers.
+Switched everything to string cloning and now local vars work.
 ## Aug 15, 2022
+* got stuck on fixing the identifier global local confusion.
+Its too late anyway
+* placed value stores (Stack, VarStore, Chunk) in the values crate.
+This crate provides services to the runtime and compile time.
 * how should I split the interpreter to crates?
 Best would be crates that provide services to others.
 So the `lang` crate is great since it doesn’t need anything and provides tokens and scanner to everyone else. but everyone else need the lang crate.
 So I guess that I need to avoid circular dependencies, that will be the sign that I did something wrong. compiler crate will have the parser and compiler in there.
 * I skip blank spaces when tokenizing, this makes my error citation code fail.
 Need to keep track of blanks spotted so far in the scanner.
 ## Aug 14, 2022